I sat in class 3 days ago and though to myself, “They need a class called ‘Math as a second language’ or MSL for short.”

 And be sure to follow Christopher Danielson’s Talking Math with Your Kids blog!

 Wednesday Wisdom features a quote to inspire my fellow homeschoolers and math education peeps.
-Today’s quote is from Hollis Easter, via Twitter.
-Background photo courtesy of Brenda Clarke (CC BY 2.0) via Flickr.
+Today’s quote is from Herb Gross, via Math as a Second Language.
+Background photo courtesy of kristos_b (CC BY 2.0) via Flickr.